ovhk/DigitalFilm/README.md

 ### Mode 4 : Gray vs B&W Linear"

-Draw a gray palette and a B&W scale with a linear duration.
+Draw a gray palette and a B&W scale with a linear exposure time.
 Gamma parameter is available.

 <img src="/img/mode4.gif" width="300">